eknappe/new_toolkit_nav/README.md

 This is an interactive D3.js sunburst diagram showcasing tools for researchers to use.

 This radial space-filling visualization was originally created by [John Stasko](https://sites.cc.gatech.edu/gvu/ii/sunburst/) and traditionally shows the [cumulative values of subtrees](https://eurostat.github.io/d3.sunburst/).
 It is commonly used to visualize nested objects, in large part becuase it shows the mass of hidden things in each subsection.
-This was edited from C.Nunez's script for Lib4RI RDM navigation (https://gitlab.eawag.ch/chase.nunez/rdm_sunburst).
+This was edited from C.Nunez's script for Lib4RI RDM navigation (https://gitlab.eawag.ch/chase.nunez/rdm_sunburst) to allow for consistency of interactive figures on the library website which drew from inspiration from D3 (https://observablehq.com/@d3/zoomable-sunburst) .
+This is written in html, if you'd like a similar interactive figure but coded in python see (https://github.com/eknappe/toolkit_navigation) .

 ## Overview
 This visualization provides an interactive and hierachical view of the research cycle and is aligned with the tabs of the Lib4RI website (https://www.lib4ri.ch/):